-Most children use the internet to improve and develop their knowledge in relation to schoolwork and personal interests.
+Most children use the Internet to improve and develop their knowledge in relation to schoolwork and personal interests.
 Children should be aware that not all information found online is correct. accurate or relevant.
 Show your child how to check information they find by comparing it to alternative sources on the same topic.
 Show them trusted sites they can use to compare information.

-Don't be too critical
+Don't be too critical exploration of the

 Children may come across adult material by accident on the web.
-Also, a child may intentionally search for such web sites; remember that it is natural for children to be curious about offlimits material.
+Also, a child may intentionally search for such web sites: remember that it is natural for children to be curious about offlimits material.
 Try to use this as an opening to discuss the content with them, and perhaps make rules for this kind of activity.
-Be realistic in your assessment of how your child uses the internet.
+Be realistic in your assessment of how your child uses the Internet.

-Let your children show
+Let your children show you what they like to do online